 Phi Beta Delta - Epsilon Chi Chapter

 Since the 2004-2005 academic year, the IWU International Studies Program has inducted 240 junior and senior students into the Phi Beta Delta - Epsilon Chi Chapter.
-(Photos from current and past Induction Ceremonies.)

 The Objectives and Symbols of Phi Beta Delta:

 - To recognize achievement in international educational interchange;